• EnglishEspañol日本語한국어Português

 Product and capabilities: capitalization, trademarks, and usage

 In general, we use title case for our company name, product/platform name, and a few capabilities and integrations that require it for legal reasons.
 The following sections also call out first and subsequent uses of terms.
 First use refers to the first mention in the body copy.
 It's okay to use the subsequent versions in space-constrained areas such as titles, headers, tables, web navigation, the UI, social media posts, and so on.
+If you're writing UI copy, see our UI capitalization guidelines.

 Do not use acronyms specific to or coined by New Relic externally; only use industry-recognized acronyms such as APM externally.